ParallelMaths/parallel/pages/11-05-winners.md

 ::: problem id=2_1 marks=1
 __2.1__ To protect aeroplanes from being shot down, which of these should you do?

-* [ ] Reinforce the areas where the returning planes which were hit the most.
+* [ ] Reinforce the areas where the returning planes were hit the most.
-* [x] Reinforce the areas where the returning planes which were hit the least.
+* [x] Reinforce the areas where the returning planes were hit the least.
 :::

 ::: problem id=2_2 marks=3